Visas and immigration

 Cape Town International Airport (Photo: Klaus Vedfelt/ Getty images)

-Essentially, an applicant’s nationality and reason for entering South Africa determine the type of visa they require.
-Applicants must also petition in person and supply supporting documents, such as medical and biometric data, a passport valid for at least one month after leaving South Africa, and financial records.
+Essentially, your nationality and reason for entering South Africa determine the type of visa you require.
+You must apply in person and supply the necessary supporting documents.

 If you reside outside of South Africa, you will need to book an appointment at the embassy or consulate in your country of citizenship or residence.
-However, if you are already in South Africa and want to apply for a different visa or extension, you must book an appointment at one of the visa facilitation centers which are managed by VFS.Global.
-It is also critical to stay updated with the latest travel restrictions to South Africa concerning the current global COVID-19 pandemic.
+However, if you are already in South Africa and want to apply for a different visa or extension, you must book an appointment at a VFS Global visa facilitation center.

 The type of visa you require, as well as the documents, costs, and processing time, will depend on your reason for entering South Africa, your nationality, and at which consulate or embassy you apply.
 And because processing times can vary between consulates and may often take longer than expected, it is advisable to apply for your visa well in advance.